It’s the most wonderful time of the year — to send holiday cards!

 5. Batch Process Tasks

-I try to do this with just about any project that requires the same steps to be repeated, but it also works so well with holiday cards!
-When you batch process you do a single step for every card at once before moving on the next step, which speeds things up since your brain isn’t changing gears.
+When you batch process tasks, you do a single step for every card at once before moving on the next step, which speeds things up since your brain isn’t changing gears.